 Rhode Island Superior Court, 1996

 $1.1 million jury verdict for the wrongful death of a young woman due to an osteopathic physician’s negligence in failing to diagnose and treat a brain aneurysm.

 Product Liability - Defective Tire - Severe Injuries to Multiple Passengers

 Confidential settlements on behalf of five teenagers who were ejected from a mini-van when it rolled over following a tire tread separation.
 One of the occupants was killed and four were seriously injured.
 Settlements just prior to trial after five years of litigation against one of the world’s largest tire manufacturers.

 Negligent Bank Security - Premises Liability - Wrongful Death

->

-> Confidential settlement during trial for the family of a man killed during a pre-planned bank robbery, where the bank’s security measures and physical properties were alleged to be deficient.
+Confidential settlement during trial for the family of a man killed in the parking lot of a bank during a bank robbery, where the bank’s security measures and physical properties were alleged to be deficient.